 Let’s see how to fix this problem with least time consuming method.

 Though the situation is bad, the good part is that WordPress has plugin for every problem.
 Go to “Plugins > Add New” and search for “media to FTP”.
-Install and activate the plugin.
+You will see the Media from FTP plugin in the list, install and activate it on your site.
+Though this plugin was not updated for many years, it works fine and further sections of this article shows screenshots from this plugin.
+However, the same author released another plugin called Bulk Media Register which also can be used for this purpose.

 Go to “Media from FTP” menu and verify the “Server path status” section that all upload paths are correct.
 This is required especially if you have changed the default WordPress media folder path.